Register to vote

 - resident at a York address

-Students can register to vote both at their home address and where they are at college, their term time address.
+Students can register to vote at both their home address and their term-time address.

 Updates to the register of electors